lepture/authlib/README.md

 Authlib is licensed under LGPLv3.
 Please see LICENSE for licensing details.

-If this license doesn’t fit your company, consider to purchase a commercial license.
+If this license does not fit your company, consider to purchase a commercial license.

 Find more information on <https://authlib.org/support#commercial-license>